-Q and A on the draft digital copyright directive
+Questions and Answers on issues about the digital copyright directive after 13 February deal

-This Q and A provides answers to some of the issues regularly raised regarding the European Parliament’s position during the ongoing process to hammer out the digital copyright directive.
+This Q and A provides answers to some of the more regularly raised issues regarding the directive on copyright in the digital single market.

 What is the Copyright Directive about?

-The proposed "Directive on copyright in the Digital Single Market" seeks to ensure that artists (especially small ones, for example musicians), and news publishers and journalists benefit from the online world and the internet as they do from the offline world.
+The proposed "Directive on copyright in the Digital Single Market" seeks to ensure that creatives (for example musicians or actors), and news publishers and journalists benefit from the online world and the internet as they do from the offline world.
 Currently, due to outdated copyright rules, online platforms and news aggregators are reaping all the rewards while artists, news publishers and journalists see their work circulate freely, at best receiving very little remuneration for it.
 This makes it very difficult for artists and media professionals to earn a decent living.

-- The draft directive intends to oblige giant internet platforms and news aggregators (like YouTube or GoogleNews) to pay content creators (artists/musicians/actors and journalists) what they truly owe them;
+- The draft directive intends to oblige giant internet platforms and news aggregators (like YouTube or GoogleNews) to pay content creators (artists/musicians/actors and news houses and their journalists) what they truly owe them;

 - No new rights or obligations are being created.
 What is currently legal and permitted to share will remain legal and permitted to share.